 - Detailed instruction (mentioned above)

-- Sailing only during the day
+- Sailing a floating house only during the day

 European great places to spend time on the water